 A full-time job on the basis of 35h per week represents 1,587h per year.
 It would be unreasonable to add 400 hours of high-level higher education plus personal work in a space of 3 to 9 months.
 However, we do have a part-time online course over 18 months that might suit you better if you wish to continue working as well as study.
-Please see the International Executive MSc in Applied Data Science and Big Data programme.
+Please see the SPOC page.

-Yes, the School has a Learning Management System (LMS) with the Moodle platform.
-The structure of the teaching is replicated on this platform and students have access to all the teaching materials (PDF version of the digital tables, data sets and course materials, course recordings, etc.), but also schedules, assignments and a communication system between students and teachers.
+Yes, the DSTI has a Learning Management System (LMS) with the Moodle platform.
+The structure of the teaching is replicated on this platform and students have access to all the teaching materials (PDF version of the digital tables, data sets and course materials, course recordings, etc.), but also to the schedules, assignments and a communication system between students and teachers.

-Yes, and the geographical location of your internship does not matter.
-The internship agreement is French, signed by the School, and therefore French law applies in this matter to employers: any placement of more than two months must be remunerated.
+Yes.
+Please note that the geographical location of your internship does not matter.
+The internship agreement is in French and needs to be signed by DSTI.
+Therefore, French laws apply to employers: any placement of more than two months must be remunerated.

-The internship must last for 4 to 6 months.
+The internship must last 6 months.
 In line with its founding philosophy, DSTI respects the industry requirements of the employer for the evaluation of the internship and does not impose a report in a given format.
-The School may also sign confidentiality agreements if the review of the work produced so requires.
+The school may also sign confidentiality agreements review of the work produced requires it.

-This programme is for students who live outside metropolitan France and cannot come to study in France, mainly for economic reasons.
+This programme is for students who live outside metropolitan France and cannot come to study in France.

 Due to time difference with the Americas, DSTI may consider a request to follow the programme in deferred mode.
 However, this modality is strongly discouraged for all the reasons described above, but also for the lack of interaction with the rest of the cohort.
-Again, if this is your case, the International Executive MSc in Applied Data Science and Big Data programme facilitates access for students of the American continent as it is based on part-time learning meaning you can watch the class recordings off-line.
+Again, if this is your case, the SPOC mode facilitates access for students of the American continent as it is based on part-time learning meaning you can watch the class recordings off-line.